 and Polyjet 3D printing systems specific to the requirements of individual hospitals,

-and medical institutions that are in the Hospifactory network.
+and medical institutions that are in the hospital network.

-Ensuing frontline workers get the very best of equipments
+Stratasys Ensuing frontline workers get the very best of equipment

 Jeremy Adam, founder and CEO of Bone3D noted that in the earlier days of the covid pandemic,